baites/baites.github.io/_posts/2017-11-06-fibonacci-closed-form-expression-wo-ansatz.md

 f_n = \frac{\varphi^n - \psi^n}{\sqrt5}.
 %%</p>

-This was done by analyzing and rewriting the generating function of the sequence without using an ansatz.
+I derived the equation by analyzing and rewriting the generating function of the sequence without using an ansatz.

-The main takeaway of this exercise is that you can use properties of an analytical function to derive facts about a discrete sequence of integers.
-In this particular case, this approach was used to find an efficiently way for computing the Fibonacci sequence!
+The main takeaway from this exercise is that you can use properties of an analytical function to derive facts about a discrete sequence of integers.
+In this particular case, this approach was used to find an efficient way for computing the Fibonacci sequence!

 #### References